bcgov/digital.gov.bc.ca/README.md

 `docker-compose up`

+NOTE: for development on a computer using apple silicon chips, add `--build-arg applem1=1`

 To run without a console log (detached mode) add the `-d` flag.
 When new npm/yarn packages have been installed the project may need to be rebuilt using:

 ```